-Inbound logistics The activities concerned with receiving, storing and distributing the inputs to the product/service.
+The activities concerned with receiving, storing and distributing the inputs to the product/service.
 This includes materials handling, stock control, transport etc. Like, transportation and warehousing.
-Operations Operations transform these inputs into the final product or service machining, packaging, assembly, testing, etc. convert raw materials in finished goods.
-Outbound logistics Collect, store and distribute the product to customers.
+Operations transform these inputs into the final product or service machining, packaging, assembly, testing, etc. convert raw materials in finished goods.
+Collect, store and distribute the product to customers.
 For tangible products this would be warehousing, materials handling, transport, etc. In the case of services, it may be more concerned with arrangements for bringing customers to the service, if it is a fixed location (e.g. sports events).
 Marketing and sales Provide the means whereby consumers/users are made aware of the product/service and are able to purchase it.
 This would include sales administration, advertising, selling and so on.
 In public services, communication networks which help users' access a particular service are often important.
 Service Service are all those activities, which enhance or maintain the value of a product/service, such as installation, repair, training and spares.

-- >>> Each of these groups of primary activities are linked to support activities. - >>> These can be divided into four areas;
+>>>Each of these groups of primary activities are linked to support activities.
+These can be divided into four areas;

 Procurement The processes for acquiring the various resource inputs to the primary activities (not to the resources themselves).
-Technology development The key technologies may be concerned directly with the product (e.g. R&D product design) or with processes (e.g. process development) or with a particular resource (e.g. raw materials improvements).
-Human resource management It is concerned with those activities involved in recruiting, managing, training, developing and rewarding people within the organization.
+Technology development All value activities have a 'technology', even if it is simply know-how.
+The key technologies may be concerned directly with the product (e.g. R&D product design) or with processes (e.g. process development) or with a particular resource (e.g. raw materials improvements).
+Human resource management It is an area which transcends all primary activities.
+It is concerned with those activities involved in recruiting, managing, training, developing and rewarding people within the organization.
 Infrastructure The systems of planning, finance, quality control, information management, etc. are crucially important to an organization's performance in its primary activities.